cookrn/abstract_auth/README.md

 #AbstractAuth

+##WARNING

+This gem is still under development and may change significantly.

 ##A Short Story

 One day you, Sir Lucius Leftfoot, are hacking your little heart out, and you realize that you're writing the same code over and over again to for your clients.
 So, you think to yourself, "What if I packaged this up all